sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 It's important to note that most users of both Zcash and Bitcoin do not opt into using these privacy tools, and instead choose to transact without hiding sender/receiver/amount for the vast majority of transactions.

-For more info on comparing the frequency of spends utilizing these privacy tools, see a recent Tweet thread from @JEhrenhofer:

-{{< tweet user="JEhrenhofer" id="1332552672185098240" >}}

 | Cryptocurrency | Transaction Size | Transaction Cost (in USD as of 2023-12-16) |
 | ---| --- | --- |
 | Bitcoin | 2,363b, 1,475vb | $93.85 (@ 150sat/vb) |